Leaner better faster stronger marketing

 Tackle the big buying questions facing marketing leaders and their procurement colleagues… how can you deliver more marketing within tighter budgets?

 Marketing is messy – brand marketing teams need to slog behind the scenes to join up the marketing supply chain dots.
 The impacts can be huge at a time where budgets are under pressure.
-Watch number 5 in our series of Marketers' lockdown recovery guide webinars and discover…
+Number 5 in our series of Marketers' lockdown recovery guide webinars explored…

 How to build your marketing supply chain so that it works for you – rather than you and your team working for it!